Bhavesh083/Angular-Learnings/README.md

 - responseType: The value of responseType determines how the response is parsed.
 EX:- responseType: "arraybuffer|json|blob|text";
 - reportProgress: Whether this request should be made in a way that exposes progress events.
 EX:- reportProgress?: boolean;
 - withCredentials: Whether this request should be sent with outgoing credentials (cookies).
 EX:- withCredentials?: boolean;
+-------------------------------X-------------------------------------X--------------------------------------------

+Error Handling:-

+We can catch the HTTP Errors at three different places :-  Component, Service, Globally

+In JavaScript, we use a try-catch to validate a piece of code, and if something comes with an error, it catches.
+But the try-catch is useless with our rxjs code because the errors happen in the subscribe scope, so try-catch doesn't solve anything, so we need to use Rxjs operators.

+In Components, you can handle like:
+.subsribe({
+ next: (x) => {},
+ error: (e) => {},
+ complete: () => console.log("done");
+})

+In Service, we can catch and pass it to subsribed method.
+.pipe( catchError( err => {
+           return throwError(err);
+ } ))

+we can also use retry, timeout methods to call the get request again.

 ------------------------------------X-------------------------------------X--------------------------------------------